kukuruza/City-Project/README.md

     parse (parser, important1, varargin{:});
     parsed = parser.Results;

-    % retrive the parsed values
+    % retrieve the parsed values
     import1 = parsed.important1;
     opt1 = parsed.option1;
 end
 ```

+### Tests vs examples

+Matlab unit tests http://www.mathworks.com/help/matlab/matlab-unit-test-framework.html?refresh=true should have names `MyClassTest.m`.
+Examples that illustrate how a unit works, and may also be used for testing should have name `MyClassDemo.m`.